 Moving from a small town to a metro city in a hostel meant a lot of adjustments.
 There were relatives who never visited and friends who I mostly lost touch with.
 Often I would wonder how he might be coping up.
-After all he was just next door.
-But the fact that we hardly knew each other stopped me from every trying to contact him.
-Eventually I was in a relationship.
+After all, he was just next door.
+But the fact that we hardly knew each other stopped me from even trying to contact him.
+Eventually, I was in a relationship.
 After finishing graduation, I moved to Delhi to pursue my Masters.
 Sometimes I wondered if T was a doctor yet.
 I shifted to Bangalore next and started working.
-Few years later, I was left heartbroken in my relationship.
+A few years later, I was left heartbroken in my relationship.
 I was in the first year of my MBA then.
 I was campus recruited for a Banking job with the country’s top private bank in Mysore.
 I had not really kept track about T’s life until then.

 It was the August of 2010 when I found a friend request pending from someone who looked vaguely similar to T on Orkut.
 Just to reconfirm it was him; I sent him a scrap first.
 In a moment, he replied.
 In no time, we started talking like long-lost friends ending up exchanging numbers.
 When he called that night, I ended up talking to him for two hours straight.
 Soon enough, I was surprised to know the number of attempts T had made to contact me through a common senior and by randomly visiting the college.
 Finally, when he had come to know of my relationship status, he had given up on me.
 He and I shared the same history of a sour relationship but what was strange was the similarity in the duration and timing.